101+ small business ideas to start now

 64. Curbside composter

 Green waste is no longer just waste – it can be a source of revenue.
 The best part is that as you develop your business venture you’ll also be taking care of the environment by ensuring that waste is properly recycled and doesn’t end up in a landfill.
-Did you know that 28% of waste deposited in landfills can be composted?
+What’s more, around 80% of the materials deposited in landfills could be recycled.
 You’ll have a wide target audience as garden centres, landscaping companies, and common-or-garden gardeners all use composts to inject life into their gardens.
 Plus, the startup costs are minimal as you can DIY a lot of the materials to compost, base the business at home and get your local community to contribute their green waste too.

 🎓Qualifications needed: None